viklund/courses/r_programming/1611/Exercises/DataTypes.md

 result by running the command in an R session.
 In case there is a discrepency between your expectations and the actual output make sure you understand why before you move forward.
-If you can not figure out how to, or which command to run you can click the key to reveal example code including expected output.
+If you can not figure out howto, or which command to run you can click the key to reveal example code including expected output.
 Also note that in many cases there multiple solutions that solve the problem equally well.